Continue reading on DataGuidance with:

 Financial sector

-The National Payment System Proclamation provides that a director, a manager, or an employee of an operator (NBE, financial institutions, any other entity authorised by the NBE as operator), a participant, or issuer of payment instrument who discloses confidential information relating to any person except when legally required or ordered by court of law, NBE, legally authorised person, will be punished with rigorous imprisonment from ten to 15 years and with a fine from ETB 50,000 (approx. €919) to ETB 100,000 (approx. €1,837) (Article 35(2)(e) of the National Payment System Proclamation).
+The National Payment System Proclamation provides that a director, a manager, or an employee of an operator (NBE, financial institutions, any other entity authorized by the NBE as operator), a participant, or issuer of payment instrument who discloses confidential information relating to any person except when legally required or ordered by court of law, NBE, legally authorized person, will be punished with rigorous imprisonment from 10 to 15 years and with a fine from ETB 50,000 (approx. $901) to ETB 100,000 (approx. $1,803) (Article 35(2)(e) of the National Payment System Proclamation).

-Article 58(7) of the Banking Business Proclamation generally provides a penalty of imprisonment of up to three years and a fine up to ETB 10,000 (approx. €184) on any persons who contravene or obstruct the provisions of the Banking Business Proclamation, Regulations, and Directives including the provisions on non-disclosure of confidential information
+Article 58(7) of the Banking Business Proclamation generally provides a penalty of imprisonment of up to three years and a fine up to ETB 10,000 (approx. $180) on any persons who contravene or obstruct the provisions of the Banking Business Proclamation, Regulations, and Directives including the provisions on non-disclosure of confidential information.

-The Financial Consumer Protection Proclamation provides that financial institutions, which contravene the provisions of the Financial Consumer Protection Directive (including the privacy and data protection provisions), will be subject to a penalty of ETB 10,000 (approx. €184) for each violation.
-In addition, the NBE my take any other measures it considers necessary.
+The Financial Consumer Protection Proclamation provides that financial institutions, that contravene the provisions of the Financial Consumer Protection Directive (including the privacy and data protection provisions), will be subject to a penalty of ETB 10,000 (approx. $180) for each violation.
+In addition, the NBE may take any other measures it considers necessary.

 Health sector

-The Criminal Code provides a penalty of simple imprisonment or fine for breach of professional duties including by health professionals.
+The Criminal Code provides a penalty of simple imprisonment or fine for a breach of professional duties including by health professionals.

 The FMHACA may take various forms of measures on health professional who breaches their professional obligations based on the proposal from the Health Professional's Committee.
 Moreover, a breach of professional duties may also entail tortuous liability pursuant to Article 2031 of the Civil Code.
-Hence, a person practicing a profession including health professionals is liable in the event of imprudence or of negligence constituting 'definite ignorance of their duties'.
+Hence, a person practicing a profession including health professionals is liable in the event of imprudence or of negligence constituting 'definite ignorance of their duties.'

 ICT sector

-Part II of the Computer Crime Proclamation criminalises illegal/unauthorised access, illegal interception, interference with a computer system, causing damage to computer data, and other criminal acts related to the usage of computer devices and data.
-Article 3 of the Computer Crime Proclamation provides, 'Whosoever, without authorisation or in excess of authorisation, intentionally secures access to the whole or part of a computer system, computer data, or network will be punishable with simple imprisonment not exceeding three years or fine from ETB 30,000 (approx. €550) to ETB 50,000 (approx. €919) or both'.
-If the crime is committed against 'a computer system, computer data or network that is exclusively destined for use by a legal person or on critical infrastructure, it is punishable with up to ten years' imprisonment and/or ETB 100,000 (approx. €1,840) fine.'
+Part II of the Computer Crime Proclamation criminalizes illegal/unauthorized access, illegal interception, interference with a computer system, causing damage to computer data, and other criminal acts related to the usage of computer devices and data.
+Article 3 of the Computer Crime Proclamation provides, 'Whosoever, without authorization or in excess of authorization, intentionally secures access to the whole or part of a computer system, computer data, or network will be punishable with simple imprisonment not exceeding three years or fine from ETB 30,000 (approx. $539) to ETB 50,000 (approx. $901) or both.'
+If the crime is committed against a computer system, computer data or network that is exclusively destined for use by a legal person or on critical infrastructure, it is punishable with up to 10 years imprisonment and/or ETB 100,000 (approx. $1,803) fine.

-'Critical infrastructure' means computer systems, network or data where the attack would have a considerable damage on public safety and the national interest.
-Similarly, persons who intercept non-public data or data processing services may be punished with rigorous imprisonment not exceeding five years and/or ETB 50,000 (approx. €919) fine (Article 4(1) of the Computer Crime Proclamation).
-If the crime of interception is on computer data or system exclusively destined for the use of a specific legal person or critical infrastructure, the punishment will be rigorous imprisonment of up to ten years and/or a fine of ETB 200,000 (approx. €3,670) (Article 4(2) of the Computer Crime Proclamation).
-Illegal interference with a computer system is likewise punishable with rigorous imprisonment ranging from three to 20 years and/or a fine of up to ETB 500,000 (approx. €9,180) depending on whether the crime is committed on a computer system that exclusively used by a specific legal person or critical infrastructure (Article 5 of the Computer Crime Proclamation).
-Damage to computer data is punishable with up to ten years of rigorous imprisonment and/or ETB 100,000 fine (approx. €1,840) (Article 6 of the Computer Crime Proclamation).
-Criminal acts related to the use of computer device and data are punishable with between one and five years' imprisonment and ETB 5,000 (approx. €90) to ETB 50,000 (approx. €920) fine (Article 7 of the Computer Crime Proclamation).
+'Critical infrastructure' means computer systems, network, or data where the attack would have considerable damage to public safety and the national interest.
+Similarly, persons who intercept non-public data or data processing services may be punished with rigorous imprisonment not exceeding five years and/or ETB 50,000 (approx. $901) fine (Article 4(1) of the Computer Crime Proclamation).
+If the crime of interception is on computer data or system exclusively destined for the use of a specific legal person or critical infrastructure, the punishment will be rigorous imprisonment of up to ten years and/or a fine of ETB 200,000 (approx. $3,591) (Article 4(2) of the Computer Crime Proclamation).
+Illegal interference with a computer system is likewise punishable with rigorous imprisonment ranging from three to 20 years and/or a fine of up to ETB 500,000 (approx. $9,014) depending on whether the crime is committed on a computer system that is exclusively used by a specific legal person or critical infrastructure (Article 5 of the Computer Crime Proclamation).
+Damage to computer data is punishable with up to ten years of rigorous imprisonment and/or ETB 100,000 fine (approx. $1,803) (Article 6 of the Computer Crime Proclamation).
+Criminal acts related to the use of computer devices and data are punishable with between one to five years imprisonment and a fine of ETB 5,000 (approx. $90) to ETB 50,000 (approx. $901) (Article 7 of the Computer Crime Proclamation).

-According to Article 17 of the Payment Instrument Issuers Directive, if a director, a manager, or an employee of a payment instrument issuer discloses any confidential information relating to any person except as required or ordered by a court, law, legally authorised person, or the NBE, they may be punished with a rigorous imprisonment from ten to 15 years and with a fine from ETB 50,000 (approx. €919) to ETB 100,000 (approx. €1,834).
-The NBE may also take its own administrative measures in accordance with the National Payment System Proclamation No. 718/2011.
+According to Article 17 of the Payment Instrument Issuers Directive, if a director, a manager, or an employee of a payment instrument issuer discloses any confidential information relating to any person except as required or ordered by a court, law, legally authorized person, or the NBE, they may be punished with rigorous imprisonment from 10 to 15 years and with a fine from ETB 50,000 (approx. $901) to ETB 100,000 (approx. $1,803).
+The NBE may also take its own administrative measures in accordance with the National Payment System Proclamation.

 9.1 Enforcement decisions